yanivharpaz/Oracle_Data_Guard_ACS/Install_RDBMS.md

-# Install RDBMS on Centos
+# Install Oracle RDBMS on Centos / Oracle Linux

+Use this guide / script only for testing and learning purpose

 ## Prep install git and wget
 ```